wentao709/Escrow/readme.md

 This is an Escrow Dapp built with [Hardhat](https://hardhat.org/).

-## Project Layout

-There are three top-level folders:

-1. `/app` - contains the front-end application
-2. `/contracts` - contains the solidity contract
-3. `/server` - contains the server that stores the deployed smart contracts
-4. `/tests` - contains tests for the solidity contract

 ## Demo

 This is an image of the page when is active